bmerry/leftfeet/README.md

 Configuration
 -------------
-The set of genres is hard-coded into [leftfeet/genres.py].
-To adapt LeftFeet to your music library, edit this file to select genres that you want to play and the weights governing how likely two songs are to appear near each other.
+The set of genres is hard-coded into [leftfeet/lf_site.py].
+To adapt LeftFeet to your music library, copy this file to the user data directory (for example, ~/.local/share/rhythmbox) and edit it.

 Usage
 -----